Modeling Chemical Exfoliation of Non-van der Waals Chromium Sulfides by Machine Learning Interatomic Potentials and Monte Carlo Simulations: Results

 The vertical diffusion of vacancies in this process exhibits a localized nature, signifying a limited diffusion length.
-The histogram in Fig. \ref{fig:induced_vdw_gap} g) reveals that approximately $34\%$ of vacancies remain confined within their respective layers, while about $48\%$ diffuse to the first nn layer, $13\%$ move to the second nn layer, and only around $5\%$ diffuse beyond the second nn layer.
-This observation indicates a reduced likelihood of long-range inter-layer jumps.
-Moreover, since the vertical displacement of vacancies is restricted to specific atomic neighborhoods, this is expected to lead to a higher occurrence of intra-layer vacancy transitions.
-These intra-layer transitions allow vacancies to explore various sites within their respective layers, potentially facilitating rearrangements that promote inter-layer diffusions.
-Interestingly, the cumulative count of intra-layer and inter-layer transitions, as depicted in Fig. \ref{fig:induced_vdw_gap} h), shows comparable probabilities of intra-layer and inter-layer transitions at initial MC steps, eventually reaching a plateau with an average of only $\sim 1.25$ horizontal vacancy jumps for each vertical jump, which further proves the limited diffusion length associated with intra-layer transitions as well.
+The histogram in Fig. \ref{fig:induced_vdw_gap} g) reveals that approximately $34\;\%$ of vacancies remain confined within their respective layers, while about $48\;\%$ diffuse to the first nn layer, $13\;\%$ move to the second nn layer, and only around $5\;\%$ diffuse beyond the second nn layer.
+This observation indicates a reduced likelihood of long-range interlayer jumps.
+Moreover, since the vertical displacement of vacancies is restricted to specific atomic neighborhoods, this is expected to lead to a higher occurrence of intralayer vacancy transitions.
+These intralayer transitions allow vacancies to explore various sites within their respective layers, potentially facilitating rearrangements that promote interlayer diffusion.
+Interestingly, the cumulative counts of intralayer and interlayer transitions, as depicted in Fig. \ref{fig:induced_vdw_gap} h), show comparable probabilities at initial MC steps, eventually reaching a plateau with an average of only $\sim 1.21$ horizontal vacancy jumps for each vertical jump, which further proves the limited diffusion length associated with intralayer transitions as well.
 These findings offer evidence that the prevailing diffusion process is of a short-ranged nature, characterized by movements occurring in immediate proximity to vacancies and their adjacent layers.
 As a consequence, this localized diffusion mechanism is expected to facilitate the transition from a non-vdW configuration to a vdW layered arrangement, owing to the reduced number of barriers that need to be traversed.
-These findings hold significant implications for the exfoliation of clean monolayer/few-layer 2D vdW materials from non-vdW counterparts, thereby unlocking new prospects for device-level applications and large-scale production of 2D vdW materials through the utilization of chemical exfoliation techniques.
+These findings hold significant implications for the exfoliation of clean monolayer/few-layer 2D materials from non-vdW crystals through strain engineering, thereby unlocking new prospects for device-level applications and large-scale production of 2D materials.